 Maayan got her BA in psychology and musicology at the Hebrew University and her MA in social psychology at Tel Aviv University.
 Her research is focused on face generalization – the ability to recognize faces in various contexts.
 She is mostly interested in the influence of social motivation and construal levels on this ability.

 Adva is studying for her MSc at the Sagol school of Neuroscience and she is also our lab manager and programmer.
-She completed her undergrad studies in computer science and psychology with emphasis in neuroscience prestigious undergraduate program at Tel-Aviv University.
+She completed her undergrad studies in computer science and psychology with emphasis in neuroscience, a prestigious undergraduate program at Tel-Aviv University.
 She is interested in the neural representation of faces that were studied conceptually versus perceptually.

 Dema is student in the direct MA track in the brain and cognition program.
 For her MA thesis she is using fMRI to examine whether face-selective brain areas are sensitive to the subset of features that were found to be useful for face recognition in behavioural experiments.